 Reading books is really good for your health.
 Check out these incredible reasons to read books more often.

 Read a book and live longer!
-A recent study found that adults who read three and a half hours a week are more likely (by 25%!) to outlive those who don’t read (Social Science & Medicine study).
+A recent study found that adults who read three and a half hours a week are more likely (by 20 to 25%!) to outlive those who don’t read (Social Science & Medicine study).
 That means you could add two to three years to your life by reading books!

 Be creative and open-minded.
 Readers of short stories need far less cognitive closure than those who read nonfiction essays (University of Toronto study).
 Fiction readers are more open-minded and creative.